LeighAllenDev/Battleship/README.md

 ## Technologies Used
 This project is solely made in the popular programing languge Python3 and it has been built using Visual Studio Code and a GitHub repository.
 The project is deployed with Heroku.
 ## Deployment
+This project is deployed to Heroku using this process:
+1. Log in to Heroku
+2. click the **New** button on the dashboard
+3. Select *Create new app* in the dropdown menu
+4. Choose a unique name for the project
+5. select a region for the app
+6. click **Create App**
+7. In the deploy page, click on the settings tab
+8. Scroll down to *Config Vars* and click **Reveal Config Vars** and set the *Key* as **port** and the *value* as **8000** then click **add**
+9. Scroll down to Buildpacks and select *Python* then save changes
+10. Do this again selecting *Node.js* and saving again
+11. From the top navigate back to the **Deploy** tab
+12. Select **Github** As the deployment method and connect to Github
+13. Search for the repository name and click connect
+14. Click deploy at the bottom of the page.
 ## Credits
 ### Honerable Mentions
 * My Code Institute mentor Richard Wells has been a great help during this project as well as teaching me a lot about how python programs should run.